Skip to content

 Adding a new solver

-A new physics application requires only implementing the problem-specific layer; the entire SDK is reused unchanged:
+A new physics application requires only implementing the problem-specific layer; the entire SDK is reused unchanged.
+SDK objects are accessed through the program-scope singletons — the solver type owns only the physics-specific state:

 fortran